jhadpk/CSCI-561/README.md

 # ai-assignments
-Assignments for the course CSCI561 (Introduction to Artificial Intelligence)
+Assignments for the course CSCI561 (Foundations of Artificial Intelligence)